What is the Best Shade Cloth for Succulents?

 The optimum temperature for succulent growth is between 40-80°F. They don’t like too much sun.
 If the shading rate is too low, the sun will scorch the succulent leaves.
 If the shading rate is too high, the succulent will etiolate and become leggy.

 Daniel was determined to find a way to keep his succulents from burning up in the hot Florida sun.
 He tried every possible method he could think of, but nothing worked.
 Finally, he decided to try using a shade net.
-At first, he was skeptical that it would work, but it turned out to be the best decision he ever made.
+At first, he was skeptical that it would work, but it was the best decision he ever made.
 Thanks to the shade net, his succulents were able to thrive all summer long!

 Alexis was very excited to show us her succulents.
 She had many of them on her plantation, and each summer she used 60% shade nets to help them stay cool.
 “The nets enable the plants to support themselves through the hot summer months,” Alexis explained.
 “Without them, the heat would be too much for them to handle.”